- Anthony Mann

 Mann’s approach was distrustful toward the romantic, sweeping views of the West attributed to idealist filmmaker John Ford (My Darling Clementine (1949) and The Searchers (1956)).
 Ford set his stories against landscapes and often considered his narrative secondary to the overriding environment; something greater, be it God or America or Manifest Destiny, exists in Ford’s landscapes, and at times that intangible element is unclear in Ford’s pictures.
 Meanwhile, Mann often suggests an alternate Western environment where, without his narrative arc and the insights of his camera, hero and villain would otherwise be too close to call until the final frames.
 Combining images and ideas into a whole body, Mann unites formal technique and narrative into a single living, breathing individual.
 His landscapes are not worlds unto themselves; through their use, we better understand the characters occupying their space, like a conceptual-philosophical device.
 Whereas Ford’s are occasionally overwhelming places where characters disappear into the beauty and sometimes frightening vastness of the West.

-Man of the West is Anthony Mann’s shining conceptual sculpture and his last great Western.
+Man of the West is Anthony Mann’s shining conceptual project and his last great Western.
 Today this unsung masterpiece seems like a grand finale and theoretical meridian of his ten-year journey into the Western genre.
 Here his formal skill and narrative tropes solidify into a sole modus operandi, heralding future rebellious Western filmmakers like Peckinpah and Leone to follow.
 Mann’s work, though not extensively recognized as that of an auteur in the United States, has been praised overseas by French cineastes François Truffaut and Jean-Luc Godard as that of a genius-artist.
 Godard aptly described the director’s opus as “both art and the theory of art.”
 But because his presence as film-maker refuses to outperform his onscreen narrative, Mann’s output contains an intricacy hidden from the untrained eye by its outright straightforwardness.
 This illusory simplicity leaves Mann notoriously undervalued as a director and particularly as a director of Westerns.
 Discovering his pictures is an affecting experience not initially grounded in analysis, but rather our unrefined emotional participation in cinema.

 Basinger, Jeanine.
 Anthony Mann.
 New and Expanded Edition.
 Middletown: Wesleyan, 2007.